GSA Branding in Social Media

 Resource: Federal Advisory Committee Act

-As a social media user, you're responsible for continually checking the sites you manage.
+As a social media user, you're responsible for continually checking the pages you own.
 The person (or designee) who has responsibility for approving the page, should ensure the information is accurate, timely, relevant and complete; and does not adversely affect the execution of GSA's or the federal government's missions and responsibilities.
-Your responsibilities include inactivating the page if the owner leaves the agency and notifying the Office of the Chief Information Officer that the page has been transferred to someone else.
-If you have questions, send them to firstname.lastname@example.org.